prasanna919/Dataframe/README.md

 ---

-## Limitations
+# Limitations

 * Supports CSV files only.
-* Extremely large datasets may require additional optimization.
+* Extremely large datasets may require optimization.
-* Cleaning recommendations are rule-based and may require user verification.
+* Cleaning recommendations are rule-based and require user verification.

 ---